-- (k) Mandate Management Service means the central, secure database operated by NPP Australia Limited of Payment Agreements - manual signature means a handwritten signature, including a signature written on paper and a signature written on an electronic tablet - (m) Migrated DDR Mandates has the meaning given in clause 34.1 - (n) NPP means the New Payments Platform operated by NPP Australia Limited - (o) NPP Payments means electronic payments cleared and settled by participating financial institutions via the NPP - (p) passcode means a password or code that the user must keep secret, that may be required to authenticate a transaction or user.
+- (I) Mandate Management Service means the central, secure database operated by NPP Australia Limited of Payment Agreements - (m) manual signature means a handwritten signature, including a signature written on paper and a signature written on an electronic tablet - (n) Migrated DDR Mandates has the meaning given in clause 34.1 - (o) NPP means the New Payments Platform operated by NPP Australia Limited - (p) NPP Payments means electronic payments cleared and settled by participating financial institutions via the NPP - (q) passcode means a password or code that the user must keep secret, that may be required to authenticate a transaction or user.
 A passcode may consist of numbers, letters, a combination of both, or a phrase.
+Examples include:

-Examples include: - (i) personal identification number (PIN) - (ii) internet banking password - (iii) telephone banking password - (iv) code generated by a physical security token
+- (i) personal identification number (PIN)

+- (ii) internet banking password

+- (iii) code generated by a physical security token

-- (v) code provided to a user by SMS, email or in a mobile application - (vi) A passcode does not include a number printed on a device (e.g. a security number printed on a credit or debit card).
+- (iv) code provided to a user by SMS, email or in a mobile application - (v) A passcode does not include a number printed on a device (e.g. a security number printed on a credit or debit card).